 - The Liturgy of the Hours; unabridged

 The Appalachian Riders For Our Lady have a particular interest in the season of Ascensiontide, which we consider nearly as important as Advent and Lent.
-My particular interest is: That ecclesial bodies with very different ecclesiology seem to have very similar Christology.
-Emphasis on “seem”.
+My particular interest is: That ecclesial bodies with very different Ecclesiology seem to have similar Christology.

 Christian Perspectives